kelvym-miranda-nubank/flutter-labs/README.md

 - `./libs`: Everything under this folder is an adapter to a package
   - `router`: Is the package that abstracts [go_router](https://pub.dev/packages/go_router)
   - `analytics`: Is a package that abstracts google analytics
+  - `design-system`: Abstraction for visual stuff
   - `armor`: Is a package that abstracts the **wrapper that every product must have**
 - `./products`: Is the folder that keeps all Products that we have
   - `starter_app`: Just a demo flutter app
+  - `netflix_clone`: A more complex web application built with flutter
 - `./shells`: It's the entrypoint of the deployment of the main app of this project
   - `web_portal`: Actually the only one working is the web_portal